rygo6/GTLogicGraph/README.md

 - Graphs can be loaded into scene via GraphLogic component

 Still to do:
-- Implement a whole set of common base types for data nodes can support and their corresponding UI's.
+- Implement a whole set of common base types and nodes.
+- Graph Input and Graph Output in LogicGraph component needs to be more comprehensive.